huaweicloud/terraform-provider-huaweicloud/docs/data-sources/csbs_backup.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the CSBS backups.
+If omitted, the provider-level region will work as default.

 * `id` - (Optional) Specifies the ID of backup.

 * `backup_name` - (Optional) Specifies the backup name.